 Beyond growth in children's knowledge, the skip-levels group expressed more counterproductive frustration than the LT group.
-This may indicate that instruction that was provided beyond a child's level is not only ineffective, but also counter-productive as it may increase a child's aversion to mathematics.
+This may indicate that instruction that was provided beyond a child's level is not only ineffective, but also counterproductive as it may increase a child's aversion to mathematics.
 In future research, we intend to code such affect responses systematically.

 Several caveats should be noted.
 First, instruction was provided by trained interventionists to small groups, not teachers to full classes.
-Future research could check our theoretically-motivated results with studies using entire classrooms as the unit of analysis.
+Future research could check our theoretically motivated results with studies using entire classrooms as the unit of analysis.
 In a similar vein, it could be argued that there are many other approaches to teaching the topic at hand, and that the comparison intervention was artificial.
 However, our goal was to provide a clear, precise test one of two main assumptions of our LT approach, rather than to find an "ideal" approach.
-Also, our counterfactual is one that has been theoretically and practically justified (recall Carnine, Jitendra, & Silbert, 1997; Clark, Kirschner, & Sweller, 2012; Wu, 2011, and the many teachers who are asked to teach target level skills only).
+Also, our counterfactual is one that has been theoretically and practically justified (recall Clark et al., 2012; Carnine et al., 1997; Wu, 2011, and the many teachers who are asked to teach targetlevel skills only).
 A second caveat is that results are limited to one domain of mathematics; future research must involve other domains, as it is possible that the more effective method of instruction varies by topic.
 Third, although we assessed the effect of several possible moderators, it is possible that effects would be different for populations with different inter- or intraindividual differences.
 Our future studies will investigate some of these issues, but much work remains to be done.

-Although the results of this study will have implications for the use of learning trajectories across multiple domains (e.g., Alonzo & Gotwals, 2012; National Research Council, 2007), the domain of early mathematics is particularly important and fecund for this research.
+Although the results of this study will have implications for the use of LTs across multiple domains (e.g., Alonzo & Gotwals, 2012; National Research Council, 2007), the domain of early mathematics is particularly important and fecund for this research.
 LTs have played a substantial role in mathematics education (Simon, 1995).
-They were the explicit core construct in the NRC (National Research Council, 2009) report on early mathematics (note the subtitle: "Paths toward excellence and equity"), played a similar role in writing standards (e.g., NCTM, 2006; NGA/CCSSO, 2010), and have been successfully applied in early mathematics intervention projects (e.g., Clarke et al., 2001; Clements & Sarama, 2008; Clements et al., 2011; Cobb et al., 2003; Murata, 2004; Wright et al., 2006).
+They were the explicit core construct in the NRC (National Research Council, 2009) report on early mathematics (note the subtitle: "Paths toward excellence and equity"), played a similar role in writing standards (e.g., National Council of Teachers of Mathematics, 2006; NGA/CCSSO, 2010), and have been successfully applied in early mathematics intervention projects (e.g., Clarke et al., 2001; Clements et al., 2011; Clements & Sarama, 2008; Cobb et al., 2003; Murata, 2004; Wright et al., 2006).

 This first experiment provides a rigorous evaluation on one critical research question concerning the relative effectiveness of a LT versus a target-only, or skip-levels, approach.
-Findings indicate that teaching each contiguous level of a LT is more efficacious and thus useful, but not necessary.
+Findings indicate that teaching each contiguous level of a LT is more efficacious and thus useful but not necessary.
 However, because we do not know if this result will generalize to other defining assumptions of this approach to LTs or to other topics or ages of children, we will continue to conduct a series of studies.
-This study clearly shows that children learned more by following a learning trajectory than by focusing solely on the target level of thinking.
+This study clearly shows that children learned more about levels n to n + 2 overall and achieved greater transfer with the target level (level n + 2) in particular by following a LT than by focusing solely on the target level of thinking.